charlesreid1/charlesreid1.github.io/pelican/content/generating-requirements-txt.md

 **All of this code comes from the Human Cell Atlas [data-store](https://github.com/HumanCellAtlas/data-store) project!**

-## creating a requirements.txt.in file
+## Creating a requirements.txt.in file

 Start by creating a `requirements.txt.in`, which should look like a normal `requirements.txt` file, listing software packages for pip to install (and optionally version information - but version information